danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 *Figure 8.3: The process of pixel manipulation*

-For this chapter's sample code, we are focused on images.
-The image that we will get from a search engine and we will also demonstrate how to process and display image and pixel data on the screen in a similar manner to *nag*.
+For this chapter's sample code, we will focus on images from search engine reslts and we will also demonstrate how to process, and display image and pixel data on screen in a manner similar to *nag*.
 Here are the key examples of syntax:

-* `loadJSON()`:[^json] As discussed in the last chapter, this is the function to load a JSON file (from a file or a URL).
-In this specific sample code, the function is used to send the web API (in the form of a URL) request and receive the response in the format of JSON.
+* `loadJSON()`:[^json] As discussed in the preceding chapter, this is the function loads a JSON file (from a file or a URL).
+In this sample code, the function is used to send the web API (in the form of a URL) request, and receive the response in the JSON format.
 The callback function is to turn the returned data into an object: `loadJSON(request, gotData);`.

-* `loadImage()`[^img1] and `image()`:[^img2] They both are used to load and display images.
-Data such as sound, files, images, videos are objects that need to be loaded before they can be processed.
-For this specific sample code, we do not know the location of the file in advance, therefore this cannot be loaded in the function `preload()`.
-As such, it has to go with the use of the callback function to handle the timegap in relation to image availability e.g. `loadImage(getImg, img=> {}});`
+* `loadImage()`[^img1] and `image()`:[^img2] are both used to load and display images.
+Data such as sound, files, images, and videos are objects that need to be loaded before they can be processed.
+For this sample code, we do not know the location of the file in advance, therefore this cannot be loaded by the `preload()` function.
+This is why the callback function is used to handle the timegap between requesting and receiving the image e.g. `loadImage(getImg, img=> {}});`

-* `loadPixels()`:[^pixel] If you want to manipulate or analyze the data from an image, this is a function that can extract and manipulate information of each image pixel, loading the data into the pixels[] array.
-We examine this in more detail later in the chapter.
+* `loadPixels()`:[^pixel] If you want to manipulate or analyze the data in an image, this function can extract and manipulate information on each image pixel, loading the data into the built-in `pixels[]` array.
+We will examine this in more detail below.

-* `line()`: This is used to visualize the color that is extracted from the selected image's pixels over time.
+* `line()`: This is used to visualize the color extracted from the selected image's pixels.

 ## Source Code